Exponents / Iteration vs Recursion

 The program needs to keep track only of the latest two numbers.

-The recursive algorithm is much slower than the iterative one.
+The recursive algorithm is much slower than the iterative, it repeats same calculation.

-For fibonacci(5) the fibonacci(2) is called four times!
+For example, in fibonacci(5) the fibonacci(2) is called four times!

 """